 Creamy Onion Dip is of course a staple of parties and has been for ages.
 You really can't go wrong with this classic dip.
 It is super easy to make and most people enjoy it.
 The recipe requires only three simple ingredients and just five minutes to prepare.
 It goes great with veggies, chips or crackers.
 This dip really is a great place to start any game day spread.

-Let me show you just how insanely easy this dip is to make with a visual walk through.
+Let me show you how to make this amazingly easy French Onion Dip recipe with a step-by-step walk through with pictures.
 Printable recipe card can be found at the bottom of the post.

 Empty a 16 ounce tub of sour cream into a mixing bowl.